Purree/mustapp/README.md

 6. In src/components/main/profile/Header.js you can
     - add link copy logic (in copyLink function)
     - add link share logic (in shareLink function)
+7. In src/components/main/profile/EmptyList you can add guide how to import film library from another service
+8. I don't know how did you implement movie storage so:
+    - in src/components/main/profile[WillLook/Serials/Viewed] you have to add logic of empty film library, you can use EmptyList to show message about the need for watch some films
+    - if some films are in library, you need to import ViewedList component with array of all film ids (you can this change logic if you need)
+9. In src/components/main/profile/ViewedList you need to add films photo uploading from server.
+10. In src/components/main/screens/Profile.js you need to add user select from db logic